dredevs/dredevs/README.md

 I'm [**Andres**](https://aalvarez.cc), a self-taught software developer and multimedia specialist based in California.

-I am currently a college student, majoring in computer science, and have developed a minecraft network that accumulated 200+ concurrent players.
+I am currently a college student, majoring in computer science and minoring in film production, and have developed a minecraft network that accumulated 200+ concurrent players.

 I primarily focus on backend infrastructure, large-scaled projects, and have used numerous programming languages, as well as databases.

+Outside of college and work, I enjoy playing sports, playing video games, and freelancing in the videograpy/photgraphy field.

 ### Let's Connect!